Saint-Genis-Pouilly: Science

 CERN brings to the community an opening on to the world of physics which is perhaps unique in the world.
 Conferences are very frequently organised and some of these are open to the public.
 It is possible to visit the exhibition centre at CERN and also, with a prior appointment, to make a half day visit to CERN itself.

 Theatre

-The construction of the Théâtre du Bordeau has finished and the theatre is now open.
-This modern theatre offers a 250-seat auditorium for use by amateur dramatic groups, dance, music and other dramatic arts.
+The Théâtre du Bordeau offers a 250-seat auditorium for use by amateur dramatic groups, dance, music and other dramatic arts.

 Sculpture and related subjects

 Pregn'Art is an annual weekend event in the course of which several local artists exhibit their work in the gardens of the inhabitants of the hamlet of Pregnin.
 It is one of the events dedicated to sculpture and related subjects.

 Traditions and folklore

 The principal fete of the commune is the Bird Festival "La fête de l'oiseau", which took place between 4 and 7 June on 2010.